Spelling Rules: C, K or CK?

 One sound in English can be represented with one, two, three, and even four letters!
 Well four-letter graphemes are debatable…but thinking about teaching the countless spelling variations can be daunting.
 Now, imagine trying to learn this complex system!

 Here we will help students understand when to use <c, k, ck> in spelling the /k/ sound.
 At this point in the Viva Phonics program, students have learned to read and spell one-syllable words that begin with <c> and <k> as well as one-syllable words that end in <ck>.
-During dictation in my tutoring sessions, my students often asked, “Do I use c or k?”, and to help I created a simple anchor chart.
+During dictation in my tutoring sessions, my students often asked, “Do I use c or k?”, and honestly I didn’t know how to answer that question!
+Once I did some research, I created a simple anchor chart.
 Read on for some pointers on how to help your students become super spell checkers!

 Teaching the Skill